_7070076

 So, get familiar with manual focus, because autofocus will fail miserably.

-That’s because autofocus will struggle for a while and then settle on the nearest subject.
-So instead of getting an in-focus marsh wren, you will get a fuzzy one.
+Its will struggle for a while and then settle on the nearest subject.
+So instead of getting an in-focus marsh wren, you will get a fuzzy one perched upon some nice, crisp stems.

 _7070328

-Song sparrows are drab-colored, too, but it’s easy to tell them apart from a marsh wren.
+Song sparrows are drab-colored, too, but they’re easy to find.
+Marsh wrens — not so much.

-Just a little tip from a newbie who learned the hard way 🙂
+Just a little tip from a newbie who learns the hard way 🙂

 Marsh wrens have no distinctive coloring, like the redwings do.
 Their muted brown colors blend in with the rush thickets.